-Capitalisation rate is estimated by Vigers based on the risk profile of the properties being valued.
-The higher the rates, the lower the fair value.
+Market yield is estimated by Vigers based on the risk profile of the properties being valued.
+The higher the yield, the lower the fair value

-A significant increase/(decrease) in the land value and estimated cost of construction would result in a significant increase/(decrease) in the fair values of completed investment properties.
+A significant increase/decrease in the land value and decrease/increase in the estimated cost of construction would result in a significant increase/decrease in the fair values of the investment properties.